zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

-   :cid: The connection id.
+   :param cid: The connection id.

-   :is_orig: If true, threshold of originator, otherwise threshold of responder.
+   :param is_orig: If true, threshold of originator, otherwise threshold of responder.

    :returns: 0 if no threshold is set or the threshold in bytes